Dremel 3000, 4000, 4300, 8220 – Comparison of the Best Dremel Rotary Tools

 1. Design, ergonomics and build quality

 Dremel 4000 model, in contrast, is designed from durable material and is less likely shatter in pieces in case of an accidental fall.

 Besides a slim, compact design, Dremel 4000 has ball bearing construction that helps it operate smoothly and quietly.
 The tool has a six feet long cord to ease your movements as you work.
 For total control during work, Dremel 4000 is designed with a 360-degree grip pad so that you can use it in whichever position you like for better results.

 The tool-less Dremel 4300 leads when it comes to style and design.
 It has a rotating pivot light so that you always have a clear view of whatever you are working on it.
-It also features ball bearings that smoothen its operations besides giving you better control as you cut through materials.
+It also features ball bearings that allow smooth operations besides giving you better control as you cut through materials.

 Rotary tools either with a single or variable speed depending on the intended use.

 - Often, you will need to use a variable speed tool to complete challenging projects that demand a high level of precision.
 In essence, a tool with variable speed will make it easy for you to attend to tasks such as shearing bolts, cutting drywall, and sharpening your tools of trade.

 The Dremel 3000 is designed with a 2/28 variable speed with a range of 5,000 – 32,000 RPM though the manufacturer states it can reach 35,000 RPM too.
 This range of speed makes Dremel 3000 model tool versatile enough for everyday cutting and surface finish tasks around the workshop.

 Dremel 4000 rotary tool is an improvement on the Dremel 3000 models with its strengthened 1.6 amp motor that gives it a 5000- 35,000-RPM variable speed.
 The slight adjustment in the speed puts this tool in good stead for handling those tough jobs where preciseness is required.
 After all, the high speed gives you maximum control and saves time necessary to complete a project.